Showing posts with label Potatoes. Show all posts

 Garfield Railway Station

-I have written before about how the construction of the Sale Railway line was the seminal event in the establishment of the town of Garfield.
+The construction of the Sale Railway line was the seminal event in the establishment of the town of Garfield.
 The Gippsland line to Sale was opened in stages - Sale to Morwell June 1877 (the material for this stage was shipped along the coast to the Port of Sale); Oakleigh to Bunyip October 1877; Moe to Morwell December 1877; Moe to Bunyip March 1878 and the last stretch from South Yarra to Oakleigh in 1879.
 Originally, the only Stations between Dandenong and Bunyip were Berwick and Pakenham.
-However a number of timber sidings developed along this line including the Cannibal Creek Siding built in 1885.
-In May 1886, the Cannibal Creek Post Office was established at the Railway Station and this changed its name to the Garfield Railway Post Office on May 16, 1887.
-The name Garfield came from the assassinated American President, James Garfield, who was shot July 2, 1881 and died September 19, 1881.
+However a number of timber sidings developed along this line including the Cannibal Creek Siding which opened in December 1884.
+(1) The town of Garfield developed around this Siding.
+Two early staff appointments at Cannibal Creek station were Daniel McGillycuddy and James Joseph Godrey.
+Godfrey was the ‘Porter in charge’ at Cannibal Creek siding in October 1885 and he became the Post Master in 1886.
+(2) The Cannibal Creek Post Office was established at the Railway Station in May 1886; the station changed its name to Garfield on May 16, 1887 (3).
+The Post Office moved from the Railway Station around May 1908.
+(4) The name Garfield came from the assassinated American President, James Garfield, who was shot on July 2, 1881 and who died on September 19, 1881, you can read about him here.

 View of the Goods Shed at the Railway station in 1920.
 The Garfield Hall is in the background.